asciimoo/filtron/README.md

 ## Rules

-A rule has two required attributes:
+A rule has one required attribute: `actions`

- - `limit` integer - Defines how many matching requests allowed to access the application within `interval` seconds
+A rule can contain all of the following attributes:

- - `interval` integer - Time range in seconds to reset rule numbers
+ - `limit` integer - Defines how many matching requests allowed to access the application within `interval` seconds.
+(Can be omitted if `0`)

-A rule also has to contain at least one of the following attributes:
+ - `interval` integer - Time range in seconds to reset rule numbers (Can be omitted if `limit` is `0`)
  - `filters` list of selectors
  - `aggregations` list of selectors (if `filters` specified it activates only in case of the filter matches)